davismathew33/Internship-2025/README.md

 ## Running the Models:

-The following command is used to run the six tasks : python corresponding_file_name.py
+The following command is used to run the tasks : python corresponding_file_name.py

 ## Preprocessing Steps: